How we rent homes

 We will advise you what priority you have for social housing.
 If you have no or low priority you will be given advice on other housing options.
 These can include mid-market homes offered by Lowther Homes, other social landlords in your area and the private rented sector.

-We have eight different Bands which reflect your housing need.
+We have nine different Bands which reflect your housing need.

 - Band A: Wheatley Group tenants who require urgent re-housing preventing homelessness